-The bustling Fisherman's Wharf is on San Francisco’s northern waterfront, and attracts 15 million visitors each year.
+The bustling Fisherman's Wharf is on San Francisco’s northern waterfront, attracting 15 million visitors each year.

-There's so much to do along the 1-mile waterfront of the Fisherman's Wharf, including Pier 39, Pier 41, Pier 45, Ghirardelli Square and the Aquatic Park.
+There's so much to do along the 1-mile waterfront of the Fisherman's Wharf, including popular attractions like Pier 39, Pier 41, Pier 45, Ghirardelli Square and the Aquatic Park.

 15 best things to do at the Fisherman's Wharf

 1. Explore shops, restaurants and theaters at Pier 39.